UCSB-VRL/UpLoadHCPfiles/README.md

 ```
 CSV_PATH = './HCPMetadata.csv'
 ```
-line#9: this is the path of what directory you want to upload and here is the whole HCP dataset
+line#9: this is the path of what directory you want to upload and here is the whole HCP dataset directory path in Brain server
 ```
 BASE_FILE_PATH = '/cluster/brain/connectome_disks'
 ```